juliocpmelo/cpp_programming_examples/ncurses/README.md

 3. `cmake --build .`
 4. Executable name is ncurses_test, just run it and have fun

+## Spaces are bad ;<

+Since ncurses is build with autotools you cant have spaces on the folder that contains the project.
+If you use spaces on the folder configuring ncurses will cause the following error:

+`configure: error: cannot find install-sh or install.sh <folders with spaces>`

+Which means you are using spaces in some of the folders, just move them to <folders_with_spaces> using underline or remove the spaces if you like.

 ## Notes about replit

 Since ncurses is built along with this project, replit doesn't have enough CPU